All About Contact Lenses, Types, History, Uses, Advantages & Disadvantages, Insertion & Removal, Complications, and More »

 - Good hygiene: before touching and handling lenses, wash your hands thoroughly with soap and water.
 Let the wet hands air-dry or use a lint-free towel to dry them.

 - Good contact lens solutions: always use trusted commercial products, specifically designed for particular contact lenses materials.
 Don’t forget to replace solutions every time you use contacts.
 Likewise, gently rub and rinse lenses as explained by eye care practitioners.
-Lastly, check the expiry date of solutions as date expired solutions damage contact lenses.
+Lastly, check the expiry date of solutions as the date expired solutions damage contact lenses.

 - No contact with water: always remember to remove contact lenses before swimming or using a bathtub.
 It’s not good to wash your face with contacts inside your eye.